 The Festival itself has been running since 1976, and prior to the current trophy being commissioned, the Grand Prix winners were presented with a unique piece of glass.
 These were provided by the Whitefriars Glassworks, and were actually made from by-products of the glass production process.
 At the end of each firing there would be a residue of waste glass of various shapes at the bottom of the oven.
 These were utilised as highly individual glass sculptures for the trophies!

 Today, the Grand Prix Trophy is kept at Fenton House, and because of its value the winner only gets to be photographed with it rather than keep it!
 A plaque, also kept at Fenton House, was subsequently commissioned from Lord Linley to record the names of the winners.
 A list of these can also be seen on the website in the Grand Prix Winners section.
-The current holder of the Trophy is Graham Sergeant, the Grand Prix winner from the last Festival in 2016.
-As the date of this year’s Festival approaches, I wonder who will have the honour in 2018?
+The current holder of the Trophy is Richard Brown, the Grand Prix winner from the last Festival in 2018.

 AV by iPhone?